Professional practice

 [4] Georgia v.
 Russia (II) (merits and just satisfaction)

-[5] Ukraine v Russia (re Crimea) (admissibility and merits) and Ukraine and the Netherlands v Russia (admissibility and merits)
+[5] Ukraine v Russia (re Crimea) (admissibility and merits) and Ukraine and the Netherlands v Russia (admissibility; merits judgment due to be handed down on 9 July 2025)

 [6] Molla Sali v.
 Greece (merits and just satisfaction)